215nandini/projects/README.md

 "# projects"
 "This is my website.
-A humble request:- please open each and every file which are the CSS file and the images.
+A humble request:- Download the zip folder, then please open and view each and every file which consist the CSS file and the images.
 At last, view the HTML file."